chromatone/chromatone.center/practice/chroma/index.md

 ---
 title: Chroma
-subtitle: Explore all possible combinations of all the 12 chromatic notes
+description: Explore all possible combinations of all the 12 chromatic notes
 date: 2021-09-20
 cover: compass.svg
 ---